Confidence Intervals for Descriptive Statistics

 model |> tidy() |> filter(effect == "fixed")

 Our 95% credible interval, represented by conf.low (lower bound) and conf.high (upper bound), is roughly 6.2 to 6.4.
 These bounds are the 2.5th and 97.5th percentiles of the posterior distribution, akin to how we calculated the middle 95% of the simulated sampling distribution using bootstrapping.
 This interval reflects our degree of belief, based on the observed data and prior assumptions, that the true population mean falls within these limits.
-In other words, we are 95% confident that the true population mean value for depression severity among adolescents in 2021 lies between roughtly 6.2 and 6.4.
+In other words, given our model and prior assumptions, we are 95% confident that the true population mean for depression severity among adolescents in 2021 lies between roughly 6.2 and 6.4.

 Unlike a frequentist confidence interval, which would be interpreted in terms of long-run frequencies of containing the true parameter if the experiment were repeated many times, the Bayesian credible interval directly reflects the probability of the parameter lying within the specified range, given the current data and prior knowledge.
 This makes the Bayesian interval a more intuitive measure of uncertainty for many people, as it aligns more closely with how we naturally think about probabilities and uncertainty in our everyday lives.